justinribeiro/blog-pwa/hugo/content/about/index.md

 ## ✉️ Contact

-You can reach me on places like <a rel="me" href="https://ribeiro.social/@justin">Mastodon</a> or <a rel="me" href="https://twitter.com/justinribeiro">Twitter</a>.
-Note, I am on  <a rel="me" href="https://www.linkedin.com/in/justinribeiro">LinkedIn</a>, but the spam has become too much and I no longer read messages there.
+You can reach me on places like <a rel="me" href="https://ribeiro.social/@justin">Mastodon</a>.
+I am on many other social networks (<a rel="me" href="https://twitter.com/justinribeiro">Twitter</a>, <a rel="me" href="https://www.linkedin.com/in/justinribeiro">LinkedIn</a>, et cetera) but the spam has become too much and I no longer read messages there.

 You can also send me an email ([justin@justinribeiro.com](mailto:justin@justinribeiro.com&subject=[Contact%20Justin]%20Your%20Subject%20Here&body=Dear%20Mr.%20Justin,)) if that's more you thing.